James Flemings

 Los Angeles, CA

 Hello!
-I am a third-year CS PhD student at the University of Southern California working in the USC Meta research center, advised by Murali Annavaram in the SCIP (Super Computing In Pocket) lab.
+I am a fourth-year CS PhD student at the University of Southern California advised by Murali Annavaram in the SCIP (Super Computing In Pocket) lab.
 I’m graciously funded by the NSF Graduate Research Fellowship.
-My research broadly investigates privacy in language models (LLMs).
-In particular, I’m interested in (1) principally understanding and measuring the privacy leakage of language models and (2) algorithmically controlling the privacy leakage of language models.
+My research broadly investigates privacy in language models.
+In particular, I’m interested in (1) improving privacy reasoning of language models; (2) principally understanding and measuring privacy leakage of language models (memorization, inference-time auditing); (3) controlling privacy leakage of language models (differential privacy)

 News